LL-Program/Spex/README.md

 </p>

-###  Spe* is a modular and scalable Entity & World Generation System designed for large-scale open-world games.
+###  Spe* is a modular and scalable Entity & World Generation System designed for Project Voronoid and large-scale-procedural games.
 It provides procedural generation, a custom binary storage format and an ECS-based architecture for high performance.

 ## Introduction